clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

 .. note::

-   Performance test results for the Deep Learning Reference Stack were obtained using `runc` as the runtime.
+   The Deep Learning Reference Stack is a collective work, and each piece of software within the work has its own license.
+Please see the `terms of use`_ for more details about licensing and usage of the Deep Learning Reference Stack.

 Prerequisites
 =============